minjiechen/magnetchallenge/pretest/README.md

 ## November Preliminary Test

-On November 1st, a preliminary test result is due for practicing the final testing process.
+On November 1st, a preliminary test result is due to evaluate your already developed models for the 10 materials:

 - Step 1: Please download the preliminary test data for the 10 existing materials [Dropbox](https://www.dropbox.com/sh/4ppuzu7z4ky3m6l/AAApqXcxr_Fnr5x9f5qDr8j8a?dl=0), each consisting of 5,000 randomly sampled data from the original database.
 The data contains $B(t)$ waveforms as well as temperature $T$ and frequency $f$ information. $H(t)$ sequences are also provided.